young entrepreneurs in india

 A significant number of Indians use social media every day.
 Young entrepreneurs in India should leverage this pool of prospects.
 Develop groups on Facebook, WhatsApp, and YouTube.
 It will bring new leads and a loyal customer base.

 One can also promote their brand on podcasts.
-These platforms have talks on topics like business, HR, social issues, etc. And many famous entrepreneurs in India have successfully built their brands on these platforms.
+These platforms discuss business, HR, social issues, etc. Many famous entrepreneurs in India have successfully built their brands on these platforms.

 2. Broadcast Media

-Young entrepreneurs in India can use TV, FM Radio, Movies, Documentaries, etc., to advertise and market their products or service.
-Broadcast media is still a primary source of entertainment and information for millions across India.
+Young entrepreneurs in India can advertise and market their products or services using TV, FM radio, movies, documentaries, etc. Broadcast media is still a primary source of entertainment and information for millions across India.

 3. Print Media